my-stolen-username/flavour-A-aws-setup/README.md

  ![step332](./img/ec2-for-rancher/step332.png)
 7. In **Step 4: Add Storage**, change size to 30GB then choose **Next: Add Tags**
  ![step34](./img/ec2-for-rancher/step34.png)
-8. In **Step 5: Add Tags**, add a tag with key rg-gw-dev and name rancher i.e the tag we added in our Resource Group.
-The tag should match the one you created in Resource Group since we are using Resource Group based on tags.
+8. In **Step 5: Add Tags**, add a tags.
+      1. with **key rg-gw-dev and name rancher** i.e the tag we added in our Resource Group.
+The tag should match the one you created in Resource Group since we are using Resource Group based on tags
+      2. with **key Name and name rancher**
    Choose **Next: Configure Security Group**
  ![step35](./img/ec2-for-rancher/step35.png)
 9. In **Step 6: Configure Security Group**, select Create a new security group if not previously created.
 Give the name and description for the security group.
 Leave everything to default and choose **Next: Review Instance Launch**
  ![step36](./img/ec2-for-rancher/step36.png)